-At Tyler State Park, you can boat, fish, swim in the lake, mountain bike, picnic, geocache, camp, bird watch and study nature.
+At Tyler State Park, you can boat, fish, swim in the lake, hike, mountain bike, picnic, geocache, camp, bird watch and study nature.
 Whether you visit for an afternoon or a weekend, you will find plenty to do here.

 Explore the Pineywoods on more than 13 miles of trails.
 Don’t miss the Whispering Pines Nature Trail, laid out more than 70 years ago by the Civilian Conservation Corps.
 Take a virtual tour with our Interactive Trails Map.